alhashimphd/Tutorials/Git_Bash.md

 ## General Information

 - Can create alias for the commoands
-- pandoc.org ... convert markdown files into different formats
+- [pandoc.org](pandoc.org) ... convert markdown files into different formats
-- Git Bach on Windows ... give the standard Unix IEEE commands
+- **Git Bach** on Windows ... give the standard Unix IEEE commands
-- Ubuntu ... install on Windows to give unix environment
+- **Ubuntu Terminal** ... install on Windows to give unix environment
-- doulbe dashes if the flag is more than on character
+- **doulbe dashes** if the flag is more than on character

 <a name="commands" />